Jochen Wermuth: Wermuth Asset Management

 After leaving Deutsche Bank, Wermuth founded his own family office focusing on sustainable investments, Russia and the CIS.
-Wermuth Asset Management (WAM) is an international investment advisory firm headquartered in Germany and with branches in Russia and the Netherlands.
-The firm's main clients are investments funds it sponsors, which in turn have high-net-worth individuals, family offices, fund of funds, pension fund and sovereign wealth funds as investors.
+Wermuth Asset Management (WAM) is an international investment advisory firm headquartered in Germany.
+The firm's main clients are investments funds it sponsors, which in turn have high-net-worth individuals, family offices, fund of funds, pension funds as investors.
 WAM advises funds in several alternative asset classes, including long/short equities activist value investing, real estate development and private equity, with a focus on sustainable growth and clean-technology funds spanning the EU and Russia, which make up 60% of AUM.
 Among others, WAM invests in the solar manufacturer Nexwafe via the Green Growth Fund 2.
 Nexwafe produces energy- and material-saving wafers that also bring a significant cost advantage.
-Since its foundation in 1999, WAM has advised on more than $1 billion of investments.
 WAM has been a member of the World Economic Forum's "Champions of Tomorrow" and the G20 Green Growth Action Alliance (G2A2) initiatives and a sponsor of Transparency International and of the "Deutsch-Russische Jugendaustausch" (German Russian Youth Exchange).

 Other engagements

-Furthermore, Jochen Wermuth is an investment advisory committee member of KENFO, Germany’s €24bn sovereign wealth fund and a member of Toniic’s "100% impact" Family Office Network that is committed to invest across all asset classes with market returns and a positive impact.
+Furthermore, Jochen Wermuth was between 2017 and 2024 an investment advisory committee member of KENFO, Germany’s Nuclear Waste Management Fund and a member of Toniic’s "100% impact" Family Office Network that is committed to invest across all asset classes with market returns and a positive impact.

 In the period leading up to the German parliamentary elections in 2021, he supports GermanZero, a German climate protection organization that advocates a 1.5-degree legislative package and climate neutrality in Germany by 2035.